-Manganese blue is almost an urban myth among painters, revered for it's beauty and transparency but no longer produced.
+Manganese blue is almost an urban myth among painters, revered for it's beauty and transparency

 In masstone it is a luminous, rich, deep blue, it's real beauty is exhibited when brushed out thinly and then it really comes alive showing wonderful transparent cool blues.
 It maintains these qualities in mixes and doesn't overpower like a transparent phthalocyanine would.